Tokyo Bay Aqua-Line: Overview

 An artificial island, Umihotaru (うみほたる, Umi-hotaru), marks the transition between the bridge and tunnel segments and provides a rest stop with restaurants, shops, and amusement facilities.
 A distinctive tower standing above the middle of the tunnel, the Kaze no Tō (かぜのとう, "the tower of wind"), supplies air to the tunnel, its ventilation system powered by the bay's almost-constant winds.

-The ¥1.44 trillion (US$11.2 billion) roadway opened on December 18, 1997, after 23 years of planning and nine years of construction.

 The Tokyo Bay Aqua-Line shortened the drive between Chiba and Kanagawa, two important industrial areas, from 90 to 15 minutes, and also helped cut travel time from Tokyo and Kanagawa to the seaside leisure spots of the southern Bōsō Peninsula.
 Before it opened, the trip entailed a 100 km journey along Tokyo Bay and pass through central Tokyo.

 An explicit goal of the Aqua-Line was to redirect vehicular flow away from central Tokyo, but the expensive toll has meant only a limited reduction in central-Tokyo traffic.

 Many highway bus services now use the Tokyo Bay Aqua-Line, including lines from Tokyo Station, Yokohama Station, Kawasaki Station, Shinagawa Station, Shibuya Station, Shinjuku Station and Haneda Airport to Kisarazu, Kimitsu, Nagaura station, Ichihara, Mobara, Tōgane, Kamogawa, Katsuura and Tateyama.

+History

+One of the last Japanese megaprojects of the 20th century, the roadway was built at a cost of ¥1.44 trillion (US$11.2 billion) and opened on December 18, 1997 by then-Crown Prince Naruhito and then-Crown Princess Masako after 23 years of planning and nine years of construction.
+The roadway was conceived during the bubble economy of the late 1980s.

+At opening time, the roadway had the highest toll fee in Japan – a one-way trip costs ¥5050 or ¥334 per kilometer.
+Due to its expensive toll, analysts see lower traffic volume than what Japan Highway Public Corporation, the operator of the roadway, expected at 25,000 cars.

+The Aqua-Line is a popular spot for illegal street racing, although stricter law enforcement including speed cameras has cut down on this.

 Tolls

 The cash toll for a single trip on the Aqua-Line is ¥3,140 for ordinary-size cars (¥2,510 for kei cars); however, using the ETC (electronic toll collection) system, the fare is ¥2320 (¥1860 for kei cars).
-The ETC toll is reduced to ¥1000 on Saturdays, Sundays and Holidays.
+The ETC toll is reduced to ¥1000 on Saturdays, Sundays and holidays.
 In general, tolls for usage of the Aqua-Line in either direction are collected at the mainline toll plaza on the Kisarazu end.